 Hospice Too Often Used as ‘Last Resort’ for Many Seniors

-That's the maximum amount of time that 28 percent of seniors in hospice spend getting specialized care, according to a recent report in the Journal of the American Medical Association.
+That's the maximum amount of time that 28 percent of seniors in hospice spend getting specialized care, according to a report in the Journal of the American Medical Association.

 Researchers from Brown University examined the records of 848,000 Medicare fee-for-service beneficiaries to uncover trends in end-of-life care for seniors between the years of 2000 and 2009.